tachibana-shin/flutter_kaeru/README.md

-# Reactify for Flutter
+# Kaeru for Flutter

-**Reactify** is a comprehensive and efficient reactivity system for Flutter, inspired by Vue 3's `@vue/reactivity`.
+**Kaeru** is a comprehensive and efficient reactivity system for Flutter, inspired by Vue 3's `@vue/reactivity`.
 It provides a fully functional reactive programming model that makes state management in Flutter simple, optimized, and declarative.

 ## 🚀 Features

 - **Fully reactive state management** with `Ref`, `Computed`, `AsyncComputed`, and `watchEffect`.
 - **Automatic dependency tracking** for efficient updates.
 - **Supports both synchronous and asynchronous computed values**.
-- **Optimized UI updates** with `Watch` and `ReactivityMixin`.
+- **Optimized UI updates** with `Watch` and `KaeruMixin`.
 - **Seamless integration with ChangeNotifier and ValueNotifier.**

 ---